Unquoted Attribute Values in XML

 Unescaped Special Characters in XML

 Characters like &, <, and > must be escaped in XML text content.
-Learn how to fix unescaped character errors.
+Learn how to fix unescaped character errors using entities or a CDATA block the right way.

 Mismatched Tags in XML

 XML tag names are case-sensitive.
-Learn how to fix mismatched opening and closing tags in XML documents.
+Learn how to fix mismatched opening and closing tags, spot nesting mistakes, and make your XML well-formed once more.

 Invalid or Missing XML Declaration

-Learn how to write a correct XML declaration and fix common mistakes like wrong attribute order or missing encoding.
+Learn how to write a correct XML declaration and fix common mistakes like wrong attribute order, missing encoding, or stray whitespace before the prolog.